Ignite-Laboratories/Enigmaneering/enigma2/E2S0 - Data Indexes.md

         | 0 0 0 0 |  (0)
          Light Side

-At larger scales it gets far too excessive to print out every single value, so the index is often truncated to highlight only its most important qualities or (as shown above) relevant known _points_.
+At larger scales it gets far too excessive to print out every point, so the index is often truncated to highlight only its most important qualities or (as shown above) relevant known _points_.
 Thus, this is the most abstract representation of an index -